SerhiiQAA/PercyTests/README.md

 ### I work with Percy, a great tool for UI/UX testing.
-It goes well with automated testing.
+It goes well with automated testing
 ### Here are the real results of my testing

 ## Percy UI/UX testing: